FreeHK-Lunity/project-HONGSHING/README.md

 ### You have now successfully created a pull request!
 Please wait patiently for the main map editors to approve your pull request

-## Beware

-Remember to copy your whole "maps\project-HONGSHING" folder to the "project-HONGSHING" folder inside your main OMSI 2 folder whenever you finish editing your map.
+# Remember to copy your whole "maps\project-HONGSHING" folder to the "project-HONGSHING" folder inside your main OMSI 2 folder whenever you finish editing your map